 An interesting solution is to assign individual challenges to each player.
 However, such challenges relate mainly to just one aspect of developing a player's potential, namely his technical and tactical skills.
 Children in the basic phase of learning the game have challenges related to playing with and without the ball.
 Throughout the season they are evaluated on this basis during training and matches by an academy’s training team.
 After each match, coaches are required to provide feedback to the players on how they fulfilled their individual challenges and tasks during the game.
 This has its advantages and downside when it comes to the development of the individual and his potential.

 The advantage is that coaches monitor the progress of young players on an ongoing basis, observe their behaviour in terms of technical and tactical skills and how players apply them in relation to the individual development plan.
 The downside is that most of these plans fail to take into account the social and psychological abilities of the players.
 Rarely does such a plan take into account the stage of the learning process which a given player has achieved and personal abilities and qualities in a given age group.
 With regard to children, creativity and curiosity should always be developed and taken into account.

 Another downside may be the fact that some academies don’t establish a plan for individual development with the player himself, though this is an integral and fundamental part of such a process of assessing the progress of young players.
 It is also worth considering whether there’s really any sense in assessing the progress of children and adolescents and reviewing their performance at this age.
-It's hard for me to understand what can be learnt from a review of the performance of a 10-year-old child who plays football because he really enjoys it, loves it and above all wants to be with his friends.
+It's hard for me to understand what can be learnt from a review of the performance of a ten-year-old child, who plays football because he really enjoys it, loves it and above all wants to be with his friends.
 Are we again focusing on the performance instead of the potential of gifted youngsters and what learning abilities they possess?

-My practical experience and conclusions from performance reviews with children and their parents are that young players are very stressed and can rarely be themselves in the presence of so many adults.
+My practical experience, and conclusions from performance reviews with children and their parents, are that young players are very stressed and can rarely be themselves in the presence of so many adults.
 This negative stress is the result of our treating adolescents as if they were in school, with the difference that here there are no learning results, only performance reviews.
-Especially the youngest trainees aged 9-11 don’t understand this procedure conducted for them by adults.
+Especially the youngest trainees aged nine to eleven don’t understand this procedure conducted for them by adults.
 After all, generally we are here to enjoy the possibility of playing football.
 All the enthusiasm shown by adolescents completely evaporates.
 This complicated and complex process is difficult for children to grasp.